AjayaRai/bro-online/README.md

 In movies, there is always a hero who's against the world, and he/she wins.

 Reality check, life is not like that.
-If you want to do big, then you must have a right team.
+If you want to do big, then you must have the right team.
 E.g. solider is never alone in the battlefield.

 My objective here is to give people tool which they can use to find people who share similar values and vision that they can work together to obtain it quicker and go further which may not have been possible alone.